jwkicklighter/guides/security/application.md

 and privately, only to the recipient you are sending it to.
 It does not guarantee that you are sending it to the right recipient.

-There are two kinds of certificates signed by central authorities: domain verification and extended verification.
+There are two kinds of certificates signed by certificate authorities: domain verification and extended verification.
 Domain verification does what it says on the tin: it confirms that the holder of the private key is also in control of the domain name.
 Extended verification goes further and cannot be automated: